The Immigration Division is 1 of the 4 divisions of the Immigration and Refugee Board (IRB). The Immigration Division conducts 2 types of hearings:

 The Immigration Division conducts detention reviews for those detained for immigration purposes.

-If you are released from detention, then you may be required to follow certain conditions until you are removed from Canada or those conditions will be changed or cancelled.
+If you are released from detention, you may be required to follow certain conditions until you are removed from Canada or those conditions will be changed or canceled.

 Has your Canadian immigration application been rejected?
 Have you been refused entry to Canada or is it much worse?

 Treated unfairly by the Canada Border Services Agency (CBSA) or the Immigration, Refugees and Citizenship Canada (IRCC), by a tribunal or by an immigration officer?

 Distressed over your situation?
 Is a family member involved?